THE RELENTLESS MELTING OF TIME

 On the other hand, Susan Sontag, in her book On Photography, 1977 said: "All photographs are memento mori.
 To take a photograph is to participate in the mortality, vulnerability, and mutability of another person (or thing).
 Precisely by cutting and freezing this moment, all photographs bear witness to the relentless melting of time."
 This idea reformulates, in terms of the ineluctable passage of time, the problem of the actual or contemporary.
 It is a call for attention on finiteness and evanescence; and today, on the generalized crisis generated by the increasingly narrow interval between the space of individual experience and the horizon of expectation or future.

-In a game between fragility and strength, Ana María Velásquez's installations and sculptures are built from the meticulous collection and classification of industrial waste for everyday use: milk bags, plastic elements, industrial packaging and simple hardware items such as guide and cables: nuts and bolts.
-She uses ordinary invoice paper, waste from the accounting of everyday consumption, as an element to build tenuous mobiles.
-These diverse pieces are rearranged and assembled to simulate ghostly urban landscapes of the Big Apple, or to recreate flocks of vultures, astonishing creatures that inha...
+In a game between fragility and strength, Ana María Velásquez's installations and sculptures are built from the meticulous collection and classification of everyday industrial waste: milk bags, plastic elements, industrial packaging and simple hardware elements such as guides and cables: nuts and bolts.
+She uses current invoice paper, residue from the accounting of everyday consumption, as an element to build dim mobiles.
+These various pieces are rearranged and assembled to simulate ghostly urban landscapes of the Big Apple, or to recreate flocks of vultures, astonishing creatures that inha...